Atem18/atemlire/_drafts/how-to-create-your-own-adblock.md

 ---
 Hi folks, today we will learn how to build your own adblock, one that does not sell your navigation data to big corporations.

 We will be using Dnsmasq as our DNS server which will have a list of domains to block (spoiler: domain ads).
 And we will update that list everyday by cron.
+Of course that means that you should then update your DNS to use the one we are configuring.

 ## Installation